wp-plugins/nextgen-facebook/readme.txt

 = 6.8-dev1 =

-Added default (editable) text for the Custom Settings input and textarea fields.
+Added default text for the Custom Settings input and textarea fields (Pro version), added 'Recommend Author' to the Twitter social sharing options.

 = 6.7.1 =